NYPL/amatica-epadd/README.md

 # Amatica-ePADD
-Scripts for translating ePADD packages to Archivemata and back.
+Scripts for translating ePADD packages to Archivematica and back.
 Intended to be used in the Archivematica automation-tools framework.

 ## Scripts
 _amatica-epadd-restructure.py_